Names Inspired by Amelia

 Arabella

 Like Amelia, Arabella is a frilly name worn by strong women like Arabella Mansfield (1846-1911), America's first female lawyer.
-This vintage charmer can also shorten to "Ari" and "Bella."
+This Victorian charmer can also shorten to "Ari" and "Bella."

 Beatrice